Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 We've started adding questions that we see a lot to this page, but it doesn't cover everything.
-If you have other questions, the best way to get an answer quickly is to visit us on IRC.
+If you have other questions, the best way to get an answer quickly is to visit us in IRC.
 You might think, "IRC?
 For real?
 Is this 1994 again?"

-Just think of it as the open-source equivalent of a Campfire room. :-)
+Yes.
+I mean, no!
+Just think of IRC as the open-source equivalent of a Campfire room. :-) **Links to IRC channels and mailing lists are at the bottom of this page.**

-## IRC Channels
-Click the link to the join the channel in a new browser window.
-You can also download and use an IRC client such as <a href="http://colloquy.info/" target="_blank">Colloquy</a> for OS X or
-<a href="http://www.mirc.com/" target="_blank">mIRC</a> for Windows.

-* <a href="http://webchat.freenode.net/?channels=diaspora" target="_blank">#diaspora on irc.freenode.net</a> - general discussion and help for folks installing Diaspora
-* <a href="http://webchat.freenode.net/?channels=diaspora-dev" target="_blank">#diaspora-dev on irc.freenode.net</a> - discussion of the source code and help for new developer contributors
-* <a href="http://webchat.freenode.net/?channels=diaspora-de" target="_blank">#diaspora-de on irc.freenode.net</a> - discussion in German.

-**On to the questions!**

 ## User FAQ